JoshVEvans/Super-Resolution/README.md

 ## Examples
 ![alt text](evaluation/Combined/000000000029.jpg)
-The images from left to right are original, interpolated through bicubic upscaling, and prediction of the neural network.
+The images from left to right are original, interpolated through Nearest Neighbor upscaling, and prediction of the neural network.
 To see a higher version, **[click](https://github.com/JoshVEvans/Super-Resolution/tree/master/evaluation/Combined) on the images**.
 ![alt text](evaluation/Combined/000000001300.jpg)

 ## Network Architecture: